zinzied/Packets-Analyzer-with-GUI/README.md

 3. **Packet Logging**: Captured packet information is logged to a text file (`packet_log.txt`).
 4. **Packet Capture**: Captured packets are saved to a PCAP file (`captured_packets.pcap`).
 5. **Payload Display**: The application attempts to decode and display the payload of TCP and UDP packets.
+6. **Save and Load Packets**: Users can save captured packets to a file and load them later for analysis.
+7. **IP Scanning**: Scan a range of IP addresses to discover active devices on the network.
+8. **Packet Details View**: View detailed information about each captured packet.
+9. **Export Results**: Export scan results and packet details to CSV or JSON files.
+10. **Alerts and Notifications**: Set up alerts for specific network events.

 ### Usage Instructions:
 1. **Clone the Repository**: